For YOUTH GROUP – scroll to the bottom of the page.

 Playroom/Nursery (infants, toddlers):

-If your child is not yet old enough to attend Church School, you may bring them to the Playroom, where infants and toddlers through PreK learn that they are loved by God and God’s people.
+All are welcome!
+If your child is not yet old enough to attend Church School (K-6), you may bring them to the Playroom, where infants and toddlers through PreK learn that they are loved by God and God’s people.
 Our Playroom Supervisor is Maryann Silver, who has a professional nursing background.

 Of course, children of any age are always very welcome in church with their family members.

-A SOFT SPOT for families with small children is located in the church crossing, near the side entrance.
+A SOFT SPOT for families with small children is located at the back of the church.
 Soft cushions, a rocking chair and blanket, a rug and other items create a space where families can participate in worship and leave easily when needed.
-Upon request from our young families, the Soft Spot is being moved to the back of the church, where a pew has now been removed.

 Atonement’s Church School is a dynamic Christian formation program which includes learning, worship and music, and service to others.
 Take home material promotes conversation between parents and children to encourage sharing their faith journeys and “stories.”
 We seek to help our children develop a relationship with Jesus Christ through prayer and sacraments, foster their sense of the presence of the Holy Spirit in their lives, and become active members of the faith community.